 Michigan Rising spokesman Bruce Fealk said members “right now are totally focused on recalling Gov. Snyder” and have no other agenda.

 He said members “have not discussed” whether they would share information collected from petitions.

-“I was working on this, meeting with people starting in December and January, and that’s just not a topic that has come up,” he said.With just a bit more research, paid journalists might have stumbled upon ROJS Radio April 4th, 2012, podcast featuring a call from an former Ingham County CRRS volunteer.
-The caller highlights a July 2011 event in Lansing, were law enforcement personnel were contacted when volunteers refused to hand over petition signatures after learning about a strong possibly the information would be used for a database.
+“I was working on this, meeting with people starting in December and January, and that’s just not a topic that has come up,” he said.With just a bit more research, paid journalists might have stumbled upon ROJS Radio April 4th, 2012, podcast featured a call from a former Ingham County CRRS volunteer.
+The caller highlights a July 2011 event in Lansing when law enforcement personnel was contacted after volunteers refused to hand over petition signatures, learning about a strong possibly the information would be used for a database.

 ROJS News, two Independent-Left based bloggers Monica RW & Autumn S and many courageous former CRRS volunteers worked together to inform Michiganders about the truth about why 2011 recall campaign against Gov. Rick Snyder failed.
 Sadly, a number of the administrative leaders of CRRS, are part of the Core Committee Administrators of Michigan Rising taking on a new 2012 campaign against the Governor.

 The open question for Michiganders desiring recall Gov. Snyder is should they expect a different result after the information learned via ROJS Media via ROJS News and ROJS Radio?
 We guess, time will tell.